denismo/DynamoFS/README.md

    The second table must have the name of the first table with the suffix "Blocks" appended, and with Hash key named `blockId` (String) and Range key named `blockNum` (Number) (case matters).

 3. Define environment variables for AWS key - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 At the moment only the configuration by environment variables is supported.
 The user with these keys must have read/write access to AWS Dynamo DB and the specified AWS Dynamo DB table.
-If the table does not exist it will automatically created.
+If the tables do not exist they will be automatically created.

 4. Mount the filesystem: